NBISweden/development-guidelines/README.md

 About communication (both author and reviewer):

 * Ask questions and ask for clarifications.
 Do not make demands.
 * Many development decisions are based upon personal opinions.
-Discuss tradeoffs.
+Discuss trade-offs.
 * Avoid selective ownership of code.
 The code should not be referred to as "mine", “yours” or “not yours”.
 * Assume good intent and well-meaning.
 * Be humble.
 Everyone can be wrong, even both of you at once.
 Do not try to "show off".
 * Be explicit.
 Make sure that both of you know what thing you’re talking about.
 * Do not use sarcasm.
 Keep a good and friendly tone.
 * Keep an alive discussion (on Slack or in person, for example) if something needs to be discussed.
 Do not lock yourselves away.